 The orange (middle light) on traffic lights represents a giant evolutionary step forward in human intelligence.
-Only the most primitive systems function exclusively with a simple autistic binary logic of yes/no (or stop/go).
+Only the most primitive human systems (and computers) function exclusively with a simple autistic binary logic of yes/no (or stop/go).
 Initially, the orange light was used only as an anticipation of the stop sign, but nowadays the most highly evolved traffic-light engineers make use of the preparatory orange light before both the “yes” (starting) and the “no” (stopping) actions.
 These preparatory phases make movements fluid and comfortable that would otherwise tend to be stiff, jerky and mechanical.
 It is this anticipation, this preparation of a movement, that makes the difference between it being brutal or beautiful, abrupt or smooth, difficult or easy.

-Anticipation is a fundamental component of overlap.
+Getting back to movements, and to cello-playing in particular, anticipation is a fundamental component of overlap.
 It is the anticipation of a change that allows/creates the overlap between one movement and another.
 In the case of the seasons, day-length anticipates the change of seasons by at least a month.
 We use exactly the same concept in many of our movements at the cello, especially when we have to quickly and smoothly change direction completely (180º) such as in Bow Changes.

 As a general rule, every potentially abrupt change of body position can be helped if preceded by anticipatory, preparatory movements in order to make the change smooth, fluid and thus easy.

 Anticipation is like preparing for a voyage: in order to avoid last-minute panics, missed connections and other disasters that are so often caused by a lack of sufficient foresight and planning, it helps to know what is coming and thus be always one step ahead.